Jeep Wrangler Certified Pre-Owned Warranty

 • The CPO warranty and benefits justify paying the extra cost.

-$807 isn’t bad for three months of bumper-to-bumper protection plus two years of powertrain protection – but let’s see if Jeep Wranglers even need extra warranty protection in the first place.
+An added cost of $807 isn’t bad for three months of bumper-to-bumper protection plus two years of powertrain protection — but let’s see if Jeep Wranglers even need extra warranty protection in the first place.

 “The Wrangler is one of the more reliable Jeeps on account of its raw simplicity,” a local Jeep dealer told us.
 “Wranglers have fewer parts than Grand Cherokees, for example, and simple design means fewer issues.”

-Consumer Reports, which looks at a wider variety of model years, put Jeep in 26th place out of 30 and gave the Wrangler a dismal reliability score of 27 out of 100.
+Consumer Reports, which looks at a wider variety of model years, put Jeep in 26th place out of 30 brands and gave the Wrangler a dismal reliability score of 27 out of 100.
 The Compass fared better at 45 out of 100, while the Grand Cherokee L scored the lowest at 23.

 The outlet also found that Wranglers from model years 2020, 2021 and 2022 tend to have more powertrain issues, which certainly places extra value on getting longer powertrain coverage with CPO.